Proximal Inference for Indirect and Intervening Effects in Population Interventions: Identification Methods under a General Confounding Mechanism

-Figure~\ref{fig: proximal mediation} provides a graphical illustration for this generic proximal mediation model defined by Assumptions~\ref{asm: consistency}-\ref{asm: proxies}.
-In this diagram, $V$ represents an unmeasured, potentially vector-valued confounder affecting the $A-Y$ relation, but it does not directly affect $M$.
-Assumptions~\ref{asm: proxies} establishes the formal criteria for using $Z$ and $W$ as proxy variables to account for $U$, while they are not necessarily intended to account for $V$.
-Specifically, Assumption~\ref{asm: proxies} essentially requires that $A$ and $M$ have no direct effect on $W$ and that $Z$ does not directly affect $M$ or $Y$.
+As a generalization of the two causal models reviewed in Section~\ref{sec: generalized front-door} to more realistic confounding mechanisms, Figure~\ref{fig: proximal PIIE and intervening} provides graphical illustrations of Assumption~\ref{asm: proxies}.
+Assumption~\ref{asm: proxies} formalizes the use of $Z$ and $W$ to account for $U$.
+Note that $Z$ and $W$ are not required to account for $V$, the unmeasured $A-Y$ confounder.
+Specifically, $A$ and $M$ have no direct effect on $W$, and $Z$ does not directly affect $M$ or $Y$.
 In addition, $Z$ and $W$ are assumed to be related only through their common measured and unmeasured causes $X$ and $U$.
+To identify effects using these proxies, we first require a completeness condition, ensuring $Z$ possesses sufficient variability to capture the information in $U$.